Meat casings firm Devro agrees German takeover – Daily Business

 Saria Group, part of the Rethmann group, is paying 316.1p a share for the Moodiesburn business, which has been listed on the stock market since 1993.
 The deal has an enterprise value, including debt, of £667m.

 The price represents a 65% premium to Thursday’s close and was sufficient to gain the backing of the Devro board.
-Share were trading 116.5p (61%) higher at 308.5p at the open of the market.
+Share were trading 116.5p (61%) higher at 308.5p, valueing Devro at £516m when the market opened.

 Rethmann SE & Co owns water treatment, agriculture and food production and transport logistics assets.